• Share this on:

 Supermarkets are an important channel for strawberries.
 They usually work with supply programmes and want to buy as close to the source as possible.
 This gives them control and transparency in their supply chain.

-Most producer organisations or cooperatives (see above) have turned into service providers.
+Many producer organisations or cooperatives (see above) have turned into service providers.
 They provide complete services to retailers.
-For example, The Greenery, Berry Gardens and Angus Soft Fruits supply supermarkets with pre-packed strawberries throughout the year.
+For example, The Greenery, Berry Gardens Growers and Angus Soft Fruits supply supermarkets with pre-packed strawberries throughout the year.

 Wholesalers (spot market)

 Wholesalers often supply smaller quantities of fresh strawberries to secondary channels such as hospitality and food services, specialised fruit shops and street markets.
-The wholesale channel is important for strawberries, as they are a common product for local shops and street markets, but they are also used in restaurants and pastry shops.
+The wholesale channel is important for strawberries, as they are a common product for local shops and street markets, restaurants and bakeries.

 Some wholesalers also import products themselves, but most of them mainly handle local produce and products supplied by importers.
 Without a retail programme they only cover the spot market, moving with the fluctuations of the trade.
 Typical wholesale markets are for example Rungis in Paris, Mercabarna in Barcelona and New Spitalfields market in London.